 by Candace Cooper

-A new documentary film directed by Robert “Fleetwood” Bowden entitled “Zephaniah” will be out soon; it is based on embracing the responsibilities of fatherhood and the joy that comes with the journey.
+“Zephaniah” is the title of a new documentary film directed by Robert “Fleetwood” Bowden.
+It is based on embracing the responsibilities of fatherhood and the joy that comes with the journey.
 In the project, Fleetwood will take an in-depth look into the relationship between a father and his toddler daughter.

 He will also explore why so many fathers abandon their children and how the system plays a part in separating households.
 This documentary film also takes time out to salute and honor single mothers, while paying homage to them for maintaining the households of America and raising our future.